Henry8r8w/UofWa-lecture-notes/Quarter Winter - 2025/CSE 351 - Hardware and Software Interface/L3_Memory and Data 2.md

 and

-How much space does the varaible p take up?
+How much space does the variable p take up?

 ```c
 int x = 351;